 This printable is free for personal and classroom use.
 This means you’re welcome to use it with your own kids, personal classroom, scout troop, homeschool co-op, etc. as long as you are organizing the activity.
 Please do not share the printables or digital file with others – just send them to this post so they can download their own copies.

 Please do not download the images.
 They are just low resolution previews that will look terrible if printed.
-Use the download links to get the high resolution PDFs from Dropbox.
+Use the download links below each preview image to get the high resolution PDFs from Dropbox.
 I’ve highlighted the links with a grey box to help you find them easily.

 First we have a colorful Valentine’s Day word scramble with a heart background:

 Then we have an ink-saving black and white printable word scramble for Valentine’s Day.
 There are also two sets of balloons with hearts to color.

 Natasha Núñez is a former classroom teacher with a Masters of the Arts in Teaching.
 She also is a registered yoga teacher & holds a certificate in natural skincare formulation from the School of Natural Skincare.
 She shares her passion for education, positive parenting, free printables, and recipes for DIY bath & home products.
 Learn more about Natasha and where she’s been featured.